cloudmesh-community/fa19-516-140/project/README.md

 as our practice will be in python lets explore the needed libraries for that, as we can see all of them can be found on the requirements.txt file:

+:o2: this is not needed as its clear in the code and a pip install woudl take care of it

 * numpy
 * flask
 * connexion[swagger-ui]